 Trouble is, more moves mean more equipment.
 For instance, the exercise rundown mentioned above would require a set of dumbbells, a kettlebell and a medicine ball.
-Without all that sweet gear, you’d be out of luck; relegated back to the land of lackluster fitness contraptions.
+Without all that gear, you’d be out of luck.

-But then there’s the SandBell, made from durable, stretchable neoprene filled with — you guessed it — sand.
+But then there’s the SandBell, a type of sandbag made from durable, stretchable neoprene filled with — you guessed it — sand.
 The versatile tool can be used to complete a creative and challenging total-body workout, at the gym, at home or on the road.
-Try this one below!
+Try this one below.